Toggle menu

 • automatic pill dispensers

-• picture clocks which offer visual and audible cues to a variety of daily tasks such as eating, drinking and taking medication.
+• picture clocks with visual and audible alerts/reminders for a variety of daily tasks such as eating, drinking and taking medication

-• grab rails in the shower, by the bath or positioned by a door to enable easier access over a step
+• grab rails in the shower, bath or by a door, to give you easier access over a step

 • a bath or shower seat